Applications for this programme have now closed. Keep checking this page for updates.

-On this page, you will find out everything you need to know about the Mary Seacole Leadership Programme for community pharmacy and the Health in Justice pharmacy workforce.
-We will provide you with an overview of the programme, reasons to apply, frequently asked questions, testimonials from current and previous participants, all the programme dates, and details on how to apply.
+On this page, you will find information about the Mary Seacole Leadership programme for community pharmacy and the Health in Justice pharmacy workforce.
+We will provide you with an overview of the programme, frequently asked questions and testimonials from participants.

 This NHS-led flagship programme is designed to develop your leadership and management skills to enable you to drive quality services in pharmacy and really make a difference to the health of the patients you see.

-The Mary Seacole programme is a six-month long leadership development programme available in various regions across the country.
+The Mary Seacole programme is a six-month long leadership development programme with cohorts in Leeds, London and Birmingham.

 You can find out more about the programme in the detailed applicant guide.
 This is available through the link below:

 The profession of pharmacy is going through change with a vision for community pharmacy to become more integrated into the wider healthcare team with a key role in medicines optimisation.
 The idea of ‘something has changed - and what does this mean?’ runs throughout, and the programme will actively encourage you to consider what that change means for you, and how you might need to behave in the workplace to be a success.